qbouvet/breakingNews/README.md

 ### Run this project

-You can find our visualization on [github pages](https://atobywankenobi.github.io/data-viz-project/)
+You can run our visualization on [github pages](https://atobywankenobi.github.io/data-viz-project/)

 ### Project Description